Gifts, benefits and hospitality policy

 - Conflict of Interest

-A conflict of interest is where an employee or other workplace participant has private interests that could improperly influence, or be seen to influence, their decisions or actions in the performance of their public duties.
+A conflict of interest (including a conflict of duty) is where an employee or Other Workplace Participant has private interests that could improperly influence, or be seen to influence, their decisions or actions in the performance of their public duties.

 - Actual: There is a real conflict between an employee's public duties and private interests.